Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 * In general use different groups, with different credentials, for different parts of your infrastructure.
 For example in production you could break out management by application stack.
 * If you need auditing on API calls, and your cloud platform doesn't support it, require administrators to connect through a proxy server that logs activity.

 Under these guidelines an attacker needs to break into multiple accounts to cause the worst damage.
-Notice that what we just described isn't necessarily easy to manage at scale -- this is an area where you would allocate the resources freed by reducing other risks such as patching.
+Notice that what we just described isn't necessarily easy to manage at scale -- this is an area where you would allocate the resources freed from other security tasks such as patching.

 ###Hypersegregation with Security Groups